Arhan-Baltes11/PTAO-ProjectTextAdventureOop/DeveloperCommentary.md

 So, when you're actually going to look at coordinates structure, you'd think that going north will increase the value of the Y axis.
 Well... no, not in this case.
 The problem was with how I originally drew the map, with the y axis going up to down, so up would mean a lower value, and down would be a lower value.
 When I realized that, it was too late to make a change for the project, as I was already starved for time.

 Still, somewhere in the future (This was written in 22/03/2024, this bullet point may be removed when the coordinates are changed), I think I can relook and painstakingly change the way the coordinates are written in `WriteLocation.java`.

+## Quit Command

+Whenever you want to end a game, you would have to quit.
+So, I decided to make a quit command.
+This one had several complications because, as it turns out, multiple scanners can lead to diverse problems.
+The first one is that if you close one scanner, all scanners are basically broken because System.in would be gone for the current instance.

+So, to bypass that, I wrote a new command to include a Scanner as it's parameter.
+I had to do a workaround, which is why the commands in `GameLoad.java` looks a bit weird.
+I definitely wanted to keep one method in `CommandParser.java` but looks like that became an impossibility.